WhitmanCS370/sp24-lab8/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 10?
+* Version control uses hashing to uniquely identify each saved file.
+Testing is done using mock file system because it is faster and saver.
+Then, we use base class to specify what a component must be able to do and deerive child classes to implement those operations.
 * What questions did you have about the material in the chapters?
 What did you find confusing?
+* We are a bit confused on what race conditions exactly are and how they affect the files.

 ### Exercise 1: What familiar design pattern does this chapter employ?